 Individual providers do not have to offer the full day and can select their opening hours to meet local need.
 They may wish to work in partnership with other providers to make a full day.

-You are able to access the entitlement across at most three different providers.
+You are able to access the entitlement across three different providers at most.

 You can view a list of providers offering 30 hours free childcare.

 What can I do now to make sure my child gets a place?